The Cycle Most Couples Don’t Realize They’re Stuck In (And How To Break It!)

 Why This Cycle Happens

-Here’s what’s really going on: One partner feels unheard, unimportant, or afraid of losing connection.
+Here’s what’s going on under the hood: One partner feels unheard, unimportant, or afraid of losing connection.
 The other feels overwhelmed, criticized, or like they can never get it right.

 Regardless of which side you sit on, you’re doing the same thing: protecting yourself.